intermine/intermine-ws-python/README.md

 * YeastMine
 * ZebrafishMine

+See the [InterMine registry](http://registry.intermine.org/) for the full list of available InterMines.

 Queries here refer to database queries over the integrated datawarehouse.
 Instead of using
 SQL, InterMine services use a flexible and